scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Output

-The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates--the latter are used to verify SCION's control-plane messages.
-Together with the ISD's control-plane root certificates, the CA and AS certificates build the ISD's trust and verification chain.
+The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates - the latter are used to verify control plane messages.
+Together with the ISD's control plane root certificates, the CA and AS certificates build the ISD's trust and verification chain.

 # Certificate Specification {#cert-specs}

-This section provides a detailed specification of all certificates used in SCION's control-plane PKI.
-It starts with an overview of the main keys and certificates.
+This section provides a detailed specification of all certificates used by the Control Plane PKI.

-## SCION Control-Plane PKI Keys and Certificates - Overview {#overview}
+## SCION Control Plane PKI Keys and Certificates - Overview {#overview}

-There are three types of control-plane (CP) certificates: root certificates, CA certificates, and AS certificates.
-Together, they build a chain of trust that is anchored in the trust root configuration (TRC) file of the respective Isolation Domain (ISD).
-Additionally, there are regular and sensitive voting certificates, which define the keys to cast votes in a regular and a sensitive TRC update, respectively.
+There are three types of Control Plane (CP) certificates: root certificates, CA certificates, and AS certificates.
+Together, they build a chain of trust that is anchored in the Trust Root Configuration (TRC) file of the respective Isolation Domain (ISD).
+Additionally, there are regular and sensitive voting certificates which define the keys to cast votes in a regular or sensitive TRC update.

-All certificates in SCION's control-plane PKI are in X.509 v3 format {{RFC5280}}.
+All certificates in the Control Plane PKI are in X.509 v3 format {{RFC5280}}.

-The next section shows SCION's trust hierarchy.
-This is followed by sections that describe the main certificates and corresponding key pairs of SCION's control-plane PKI as well as the voting certificates and keys.

 ### Trust Hierarchy

-The trust is anchored in the Trust Root Configuration (TRC) for each ISD.
+The trust is anchored in the TRC for each ISD.
 The trust root is axiomatic: All trust derived from this anchor relies on all parties transitively trusting the TRC.

 The trust hierarchy looks like this: